strangepy/strangepy.github.io/_posts/2019-12-14-analyzing-rum-synthetic.md

 - Limited number of locations available.
 Typically these locations are in the same area as popular servers (particularly with Amazon) which can lead to misleadingly fast performance metrics.
 - Requires manual intervention to add in new URLs (such as the launch of a new product or new site) or modify existing URLs (such as site restructuring) and as such test may not be running against the most relevant pages at all times.
 - If the host of the synthetic agent goes offline, all synthetic data will cease.
+- For low-traffic sites, too much synthetic testing can be overwhelming for the infrastructure and cause problems.
+This is an edge case, but keep it in mind if you are running synthetic measurements against another company's website.

 # The Bottom Line
 You should use a combination of real user and synthetic data when analyzing your website's performance.
 Real users provide an excellent guide for the real-world performance of your site, while synthetics offer targeted, clean testing of a single page or small number of pages.